Programming is a valuable and marketable skill for STEM fields! But it is not formally taught in many graduate programs.

 Join GWIS for an interactive workshop series on the very versatile and popular python programming language.

-The first workshop will be focused on installation and first steps:
+This is the second repetition of the popular first workshop and will be focused on installation and first steps:

 - Led by computer science PhD student Kyle Wray, teaching award winner, and other experts